 Giselle M. Rodriguez is a Boston immigration lawyer in Jamaica Plain who helps clients with the full range of immigration challenges, including marriage visas (K-1 visas) for immigrants married to existing US citizens.
 Giselle is bilingual (English & Spanish).
-Contact Giselle for a free consultation today, or read on to learn more.
+Contact Giselle today to discuss your case, or read on to learn more.

 The goal: establish permanent residence in the US with the one you love